 The Global Citizen Foundation will be working with UNESCO to bring together Ethiopian and Arab university students to become leaders in sustainable development.
-This will be done through the students studying and learning best practices for water-management, climate change mitigation, biodiversity conservation, and environmental tourism.
-The 16 students would spend two weeks at biosphere reserves in UAE and Ethiopia, working with each other and the surrounding communities to share best practice and develop reports to be used by UNESCO staff working in the field of sustainability.
+This will be done through the students studying and learning best practices for water management, climate change mitigation, biodiversity conservation and environmental tourism.
+Sixteen students will spend two weeks at biosphere reserves in UAE and Ethiopia, working with each other and the surrounding communities to share best practices and develop reports to be used by UNESCO staff working in the field of sustainability.

-Educating the youth is absolutely essential to produce future leaders that can professionally tackle sustainability issues.
-UNESCO has significant capacity in Education for Sustainable Development.
+Educating youth is absolutely essential to producing future leaders who can professionally tackle sustainability issues.
+UNESCO has significant capacity in this regard in education for sustainable development.
 A green society is an educated society in all of its dimensions.
 Investing in education is crucial for achieving sustainable development, poverty eradication, equity and inclusiveness.
-Education holds the key to productivity and sustainable growth, improves health and nutrition, income, and livelihoods, producing a condition for achieving all of the Millennium Development Goals (MDGs).

-UNESCO works jointly with their Member States to identify, establish and manage Biosphere Reserves (BRs), which are sites for sustainable human living.
-With 621 BRs in 117 countries, these sites are ideal places for engaging in innovative approaches to education into sustainable development, including aspects such as the youth, gender equality, climate change mitigation, biodiversity conservation and water management.
-BRs seek to reconcile conservation of biological and cultural diversity, and economic and social development, through partnerships between people and nature.
+UNESCO works jointly with its member states to identify, establish and manage biosphere reserves (BRs), which are sites for sustainable human living.
+With 621 BRs in 117 countries, these sites are ideal places for engaging in innovative approaches to education in sustainable development, including aspects such as youth issues, gender equality, climate change mitigation, biodiversity conservation and water management.
+BRs seek to reconcile the conservation of biological and cultural diversity and economic and social development through partnerships between people and nature.

-The United Arab Emirates participates actively in the UNESCO Global BR Network, with the Merawah BR that was successfully listed in 2007, under the management of the Environment Agency Abu Dhabi.
-Ethiopia is a sub-Saharan African country, land-locked and least-developed.
-The Ethiopian authorities have successfully established three BRs (Kafa 2010, Yaju 2010, Sheka Forest in 2012).
-Both countries are in urgent need to build the capacity of their young people to professionally and actively engage in all aspects of sustainable development, to become leaders in those fields, and mitigate adverse anthropogenic impacts on society and environment, and to foster the development of jobs and income.
-Bringing young people together in UNESCO sites in youth camps to study and learn best practices for water-management, climate change mitigation, biodiversity conservation, and environmental tourism is highly important.
+The United Arab Emirates participates actively in the UNESCO Global BR Network; the Merawah BR was successfully listed in 2007 under the management of the Environment Agency Abu Dhabi.
+In addition, the Ethiopian authorities have also successfully established three BRs (Kafa 2010, Yaju 2010 and Sheka Forest in 2012).
+However, both countries are in urgent need of education programs in order that their young people may professionally and actively engage in all aspects of sustainable development and become leaders in those fields.

-UNESCO is known as the "intellectual" agency of the United Nations.
-At a time when the world is looking for new ways to build peace and sustainable development, people must rely on the power of intelligence to innovate, expand their horizons and sustain the hope of a new humanism.
+UNESCO is known as the intellectual agency of the United Nations.
+At a time when the world is looking for new ways to build peace and sustainable development, we must rely on the power of intelligence to innovate, expand horizons and sustain the hope of a new humanism.
 UNESCO exists to bring this creative intelligence to life; for it is in the minds of men and women that the defenses of peace and the conditions for sustainable development must be built.